Liselotte Welskopf-Henrich: Support of the American Indian Movement (AIM)

 Welskopf-Henrich was an active supporter of the American Indian Movement (AIM) and AIM activists repeatedly turned to her for support.
 In 1975, AIM co-founders Vernon Bellecourt and Dennis Banks travelled to West Berlin to open an AIM office.
 When they travelled across the Iron Curtain to meet with Welskopf-Henrich and East German support groups, Welskopf-Henrich hosted Bellecourt and Banks at her home in East Berlin.
+Clyde Bellecourt and Chris Spotted Eagle also visited her there; Bellecourt arrived unannounced in the winter of 1974–75 in the middle of a meeting of sixteen scholars.
 West and East German support groups worked together to support AIM's Red Power movement and to finance visits by AIM members.
 When Banks asked Welskopf-Henrich to collect signatures for a protest, she took to the airwaves and went to the press and collected tens of thousands of signatures in support of AIM.
 She also collected signatures in support of Sarah Bad Heart Bull and Russell Means, as they battled US courts.
-Sarah Bad Heart Bull was the mother of Wesley Bad Heart Bull, whose murder was one of the events leading to the Occupation of Wounded Knee.
-AIM co-founder Russel Means was a regular guest at Welskopf-Henrich's house, visiting her for the third time after the Geneva human rights conference.
-Means trusted Welskopf-Henrich and referred to her as "the grandmother".
+Sarah Bad Heart Bull was the mother of Wesley Bad Heart Bull, whose killing was one of the events leading to the 1973 Occupation of Wounded Knee.
+AIM co-founder Russell Means was a regular guest at Welskopf-Henrich's house, visiting her for the third time after the Geneva human rights conference.
+Means trusted Welskopf-Henrich and referred to her as "the grandmother", or Unci; she in turn gave him the name Tokei-ihto.
 Welskopf-Henrich was one of Means's most important contacts to the German media and he provided Welskopf-Henrich with information and handwritten letters and writings, so that she could distribute them among German supporters.
-When in New York a West German journalist asked means for a radio-interview, he referred the journalist to Welskopf-Henrich, and replied, "All I have to say I have already written down for the grandmother."
+When in New York a West German journalist asked Means for a radio-interview, he referred the journalist to Welskopf-Henrich, and replied, "All I have to say I have already written down for the grandmother."
+By late 1974 Welskopf-Henrich reported that AIM had received more letters of support from the GDR than from the rest of Europe combined.

-Upon publication of "Das Blut des Adlers", Welskopf-Henrich encouraged her readers to actively support AIM.
+Upon publication of Das Blut des Adlers, Welskopf-Henrich encouraged her readers to actively support AIM.
 East German currency was of no use in the US, but Welskopf-Henrich used the Western currency she received from the sales of her books to send money to AIM chapters and the International Indian Treaty Council.
 Because of her open support for AIM, Welskopf-Henrich spent a night in the Pine Ridge Tribal Jail and was detained and interrogated by the FBI.

-Death
+Death and legacy

 On 16 June 1979 Liselotte Welskopf-Henrich died in Garmisch-Partenkirchen, near the mountains where she spent childhood holidays.
 She was 77 and predeceased by her husband that year.
 They are buried together in Berlin-Köpenick.
+In August 2001 the State of Berlin declared her grave an Ehrengrab, an honorary grave maintained by the city.